On the Trail of Lost Pennies: player-funded tug-of-war on the integers: The two strands of tug-of-war

 \subsection{Acknowledgments}

 The author thanks G\'abor Pete for many discussions about stake-governed games.
-He thanks Judit Z\'ador for help with Mathematica and in preparing the article's figures.
+He thanks Christian Ewerhart for interesting discussions, and Judit Z\'ador for help with Mathematica and in preparing the article's figures.
+He further thanks a referee for careful reading and valuable comments.
 He is supported by the National Science Foundation under DMS grants~$1855550$ and~$2153359$ and by the Simons Foundation as a $2021$ Simons Fellow.